+You are receiving this information because you have notified a consumer reporting agency that you believe that you are a victim of identity theft.
 Identity theft occurs when someone uses your name, Social Security number, date of birth, or other identifying information, without authority, to commit fraud.
 For example, someone may have committed identity theft by using your personal information to open a credit card account or get a loan in your name.
-For more information, visit www.ftc.gov/credit or http://www.consumer.gov/section/scams-and-identity-theft.
+For more information, visit www.consumerfinance.gov/learnmore or write to: Consumer Financial Protection Bureau, 1700 G Street N.W., Washington, DC 20552.